Sweetgreen: Lawsuits

 In April 2023, Chipotle Mexican Grill sued Sweetgreen claiming that its trademark has been violated.
 As a result Sweetgreen changed the name of its burrito bowl “as part of a tentative agreement to resolve the lawsuit.”

 Sweetlife Festival

 Between 2011 and 2016, Sweetgreen hosted an annual music and food festival at the Merriweather Post Pavilion in Columbia, Maryland.
-Sweetgreen has cut back on hosting large festivals, and instead hosted outdoor concerts "with a much more compact bill."
+Sweetgreen has cut back on hosting large festivals, and instead has hosted outdoor concerts "with a much more compact bill."